nathanpauwels/code-challenge-1/README.md

     > ```$ java ./path/to/myapp -f /path/to/hands.txt```

+1. MUST be able to run other, randomized sets of hands (don't just generate a static precalculated table of results.)

+1. MUST be in the spirit of competition.
+Although creativity is encouraged, finding ways to win without appreciating the spirit of the competition is not.

 # How to Participate

 1. Fork this repository and create a new branch on your forked copy with the prefix "solution" followed by your name, all lowercase with dashes.